 Example 1: Fund Manager

-A mutual fund manager has a portfolio that’s valued at $10 million, and it closely resembles the movements of the S&P 500 Index.
+A mutual fund manager has a portfolio that’s valued at $10 million, and it closely resembles the movement of the S&P 500 Index.

 The Portfolio Manager predicts that the economy is about to worsen, resulting in deteriorating corporate returns, which will be reflected in the quarterly corporate earnings report, that’s due in the next few weeks.

-So he realizes that hedging is best choice, this to mitigate his short term risk.
+He realizes hedging is his best choice, to mitigate his short term risk.
 What he decides to do, is place an order to short (sell) the equivalent of $10 million of the S&P 500 Index.

-So if the market falls as expected, he’ll off-set any losses in his portfolio with the gains that he realizes from the S&P 500 Index hedge, which he bought at a higher price.
+If the market falls as expected, he’ll off-set any losses in his portfolio with the gains he realizes from the S&P 500 Index hedge, which he bought at a higher price.

-If the earnings report happens to be better than expected, then his portfolio will continue to go upwards, which increases his portfolio profits.
+If the earnings report happens to do better than expected, then his portfolio will continue to go upwards, which increases his portfolio profits.

 Shortly after the report, he can then close the hedge contracts by buying back the equivalent number of S&P 500 contracts.

-So regardless of how the market reacts, he protected himself during the period of uncertain short term volatility, thus posing no risk to the portfolio.
+Regardless of how the market reacts, he’s protected himself during the period of uncertain short term volatility, thus posing no risk to the portfolio.

 Example 2: Electronics Components Manufacturing Plant